neumino/reqlite/README.md

 # Who did that?

-Most [Michel Tu](https://github.com/neumino), but hopefully people will love this project and send tons of pull requests!
+Mostly [Michel Tu](https://github.com/neumino), but hopefully people will love this project and send tons of pull requests!